franklingu/franklingu.github.io/_posts/2013-12-25-about-year-1-sem-2.markdown

 CG1413:

 Communication module and very important.
 Just that I do not think I benefit that much.
 But on the other hand, no tutor can just teach us those soft skills over night.
 In a sense, I am still taking this module as I am still not good at this aspect.
-No wonder I did not get good grade–another reason, English is also a problem, implicitly and explicitly.
+No wonder I did not get good grade -– another reason, English is also a problem, implicitly and explicitly.

 Grade: B